 Plan on seeing lots of marmots.
 If your dog is like mine, they’ll be one happy canine trying to chase after them as they scurry down their holes at the last minute.

-You can either hike in and back or do the entire traverse if you have two cars at both trailheads.
+You can either hike in and back or do the entire traverse if you have a car at both trailheads.
 If you can only do one side, I’d pick the Lost Lake Trail side.
 The start of both sides is mainly canopy under spruce.
 Once you’re on the ridge that’s when the views start.
 The Lost Lake Trail gets you to the ridge sooner.
 But, really, both sides are pretty much equal.
 If you just do the Primrose side, make sure you check the bridge out on the other side of the lake in order to view the creek flowing through the chasm.

 My advice; get there early to have your pick of sites, then plan on a long day hike around the lake.
 Head into the back of the lake (the west end) and hike up to the small glacier.
 Someday, I plan on doing a 3-4 day and going as far back there as I can.
 Supposedly you can head right to Coopers Landing.